4VV20CS047/Creating-a-strong-password-and-evaluating-its-strength/README.md

 Understand how hackers crack weak passwords 🕵️‍♂️

-🛠️ Steps Performed
+🛠️ STEPS PERFORMED

-1️⃣ Created Multiple Passwords
+1️⃣ CREATED A MULTIPLE PASSWORDS

 From very weak to extremely strong